 Field Service With IoT: Solving the Pain Points

 Usually, a Field Service Company consists of three major roles: Field Service Agent, Service Supplier, and other employees.
 All of these roles’ automation revolves primarily around their responsiveness.
 What makes all the difference is how quickly they respond to customer calls and complete service schedules.

 Some Service Agents spend a lot of time answering calls and traveling, while some others assign work orders to Service Suppliers and ensure that these work orders are completed on time.
 There are several challenges that a regular field service company must overcome in order to perform their jobs efficiently.

-How IoT Simply Field Service Management while Addressing the Customer Pain Points.
+How IoT Simplifies Field Service Management while Addressing the Customer Pain Points.

 Work Order Management has always been a challenge for field service management companies.
 Usually, pain points include the need to log Tenant’s job requests, schedule appointments, assign Field Suppliers, and ensure work is completed on time.
-These tasks require a significant amount of effort and time and have historically been considered cost centers.
-However, thanks to IoT, an effective solution is now available.
+These tasks require a significant amount of effort and time on part of the service team and have historically been considered cost centers.
+However, thanks to IoT applications, an effective solution is now available.

 IoT is used in a variety of industries, including field service, where its transformative impact is expected to cause significant positive disruption.

 IoT allows the field service company to better match the urgency of the service requirement and schedule appointments.
 It not only saves the time required for time-consuming scheduling tasks but also improves the process’s accuracy helping with things like predictive maintenance.